Mario Kart: Sales

-Like the Super Mario series, the Mario Kart series is a commercial success with 169.59 million copies sold in total.
+Like the Super Mario series, the Mario Kart series is a commercial success with 196 million copies sold in total.
 It is currently the most successful racing game franchise of all time.
-Super Mario Kart is the fourth best-selling Super Nintendo Entertainment System game with 8.76 million copies sold.
-Mario Kart 64 is the second best-selling game for the Nintendo 64 (behind Super Mario 64), at 9.87 million copies.
-Mario Kart: Double Dash is the second best-selling GameCube game (next to Super Smash Bros.
+Super Mario Kart is the fourth-best-selling Super Nintendo Entertainment System game with 8.76 million copies sold.
+Mario Kart 64 is the second-best-selling game for the Nintendo 64 (behind Super Mario 64), at 9.87 million copies.
+Mario Kart: Double Dash is the second-best-selling GameCube game (next to Super Smash Bros.
 Melee) with 6.96 million copies sold.
-Mario Kart Wii is the second best-selling in the series and is the second best-selling Wii game (next to Wii Sports) at 37.38 million copies.
+Mario Kart Wii is the second-best-selling in the series and is the second-best-selling Wii game (next to Wii Sports) at 37.38 million copies.
 Mario Kart 8 is the best-selling Wii U game at 8.46 million total copies sold.
 It was the fastest-selling Wii U game with 1.2 million copies shipped in North America and Europe combined on its first few days since launch, until Super Smash Bros. for Wii U. The enhanced port for the Nintendo Switch, Mario Kart 8 Deluxe, is the fastest-selling game in the series with 459,000 units sold in the United States in one day of its launch.
-It is the highest-selling Nintendo Switch game with a total of 52 million copies worldwide, outperforming the Wii U version.
-Both versions have a combined total of 60.46 million copies sold, making it the best-selling game in the series.
+It is the highest-selling Nintendo Switch game with a total of 69.56 million copies worldwide, outperforming the Wii U version.
+Both versions have a combined total of 78.02 million copies sold, making it the best-selling game in the series across regular and handheld consoles, and also the best selling Mario game as a whole.
+Additionally, the game holds the title of being the highest selling Nintendo game, excluding Wii Sports due to being bundled with the Wii.
+Upon its release on the Nintendo Switch 2, Mario Kart World became the fastest-selling game in the series in Japan, as well as the best-selling game on the Switch 2 in Japan, selling 782,566 physical units within the first four days.
+As of September 30, 2025, the game sold 9.57 million copies worldwide.

-The handheld games are commercial successes.
-Mario Kart: Super Circuit is the fourth best-selling Game Boy Advance game at 5.9 million copies.
-The second portable game, Mario Kart DS, is the third best-selling Nintendo DS game and the best-selling portable game in the series with a total of 23.6 million copies.
-Mario Kart 7 is the best-selling Nintendo 3DS game as of September 2020 at 18.97 million copies.
+The handheld games were commercial successes too: Mario Kart: Super Circuit is the fourth-best-selling Game Boy Advance game at 5.9 million copies.
+The second portable game, Mario Kart DS, is the third-best-selling Nintendo DS game and the best-selling portable game in the series with a total of 23.6 million copies.
+Mario Kart 7 is the best-selling Nintendo 3DS game as of March 2023 at 18.98 million copies.